Kurmitha/MVC-Demos/README.md

 # **3. Supermarket Management System**

-A simple ASP.NET Core MVC application for managing supermarket categories with CRUD operations.
-The application allows users to add, edit, view, and delete categories.
+The Supermarket Management System is an ASP.NET Core MVC project that demonstrates basic CRUD operations without using Entity Framework.
+The system stores product categories in memory using static lists, allowing users to add, edit, delete, and view categories.

 ## **Features**